tyjacobs/NewsFlow/README.md

 4. Pull-down-to-reload gesture
 5. Local persistence using Core Data
 6. App retains all stories and not just most recent ones
+7. Swipe left then tap Delete to permanently remove a story from the list

-As of July 28 2015 the app is still missing a few of the requirements
+As of July 29 2015 the app is still missing a few of the requirements

 1. Display of DETAIL view when offline (the main table view DOES display)
 2. Tests (supposed to be TDD but I am adding after the fact)

-3. Add an action to archive a story (not in requirements but I want to do it)
+After using the app, I realize I would also like to highlight new items after a manual refresh